-- 1 Be sure that you have on hand a T-handle 1/4-inch hex-wrench. - 2 Turn off all power to the SmartScanNG. - This requires turning off the DC power switch on the SmartScanNG enclosure and unplugging the AC power cord on the bottom of the SmartScanNG enclosure. - 3 Using the T-handle 1/4-inch hex-wrench, loosen the four socket-head-cap screws that attach the weather cover to the mounting plate.
+- 1 Be sure that you have on hand a T-handle 1/4-inch hex-wrench. - 2 Using the T-handle 1/4-inch hex-wrench, loosen the four socket-head-cap screws that attach the weather cover to the mounting plate.

-4 Remove the weather cover from its mounting plate.
+3 Remove the weather cover from its mounting plate.